libgd/libgd/src/readme.txt

    gdFontPtr _(TYPE)_
           A pointer to a font structure.
-Text-output functions expect these as their second argument, following the [49]gdImagePtr argument.
+Text-output functions expect these as their second argument, following the gdImagePtr argument.
 Two such pointers are declared in the provided include files gdfonts.h and gdfontl.h.

    gdPoint _(TYPE)_
-          Represents a point in the coordinate space of the image; used by [50]gdImagePolygon and [51]gdImageFilledPolygon.
+          Represents a point in the coordinate space of the image; used by gdImagePolygon and gdImageFilledPolygon.

 typedef struct {